01 of 09

-Among the attractions at the park is the Chasing Rainbows museum, which includes artifacts from and exhibits about Dolly's career and life.
-Visitors can also peek into one of her tour buses and walk through a replica of the two-room Smoky Mountain home in which she grew up.Continue to 6 of 9 below.
+Among the attractions at the park is Chasing Rainbows, a museum that has artifacts and exhibits from Dolly's career and life.
+Visitors can also peek into one of her tour buses and walk through a replica of the two-room Smoky Mountain home where she grew up.Continue to 6 of 9 below.

 06 of 09

 At far too many parks, food can be mediocre at best.
 At Dollywood, the food is one of the highlights.
 One of the most unique and delicious items is cinnamon bread, which is prepared fresh in the park's fully functioning grist mill.
 The aroma of the hot-from-the-oven treat is intoxicating.

 Other great dining bets include good sit-down restaurants, some with buffets, that feature Southern fare, steak and sausage sandwiches cooked in giant skillets, humungous pizzas at Lumber Jack's Pizza, and apple pies at the Spotlight Bakery.Continue to 7 of 9 below.

 Authentic, Crafty Artisans